-The Board has adopted the Shareholders' Communication Policy with the objective of ensuring that its communications with the Shareholders are timely, transparent, accurate and open.
+The Shareholders' Communication Policy was updated in November 2023 to enhance the communication with the Shareholders so as to ensure the communications are timely, transparent, accurate and open.
 Information of the Company is disseminated to the Shareholders through a number of channels as follows:

-- (i) corporate communication such as annual reports, interim reports and circulars are available in printed form and electronic form on the websites of the Company and HKEX; - (ii) periodic announcements are made through the Stock Exchange and published on the respective websites of the Company and HKEX; - (iii) corporate information is made available on the Company's website; - (iv) AGMs and SGMs provide a forum for Shareholders to make comments and exchange views with the Directors and senior management; and - (v) the Company's Hong Kong branch share registrar serves the Shareholders in respect of share registration, election of means of receipt of corporate communications and related matters.
+- (i) corporate communications such as annual reports, interim reports and circulars are available on the websites of the Company and HKEX; - (ii) periodic announcements are made through the Stock Exchange and published on the respective websites of the Company and HKEX; - (iii) corporate information is made available on the Company's website; - (iv) AGMs and SGMs provide a forum for Shareholders to make comments and exchange views with the Directors and senior management of the Company; and - (v) the Company's Hong Kong branch share registrar serves the Shareholders in respect of share registration, dividend payment, change of their particulars and related matters, election of means of receipt of corporate communications and related matters.